noahehall/theBookOfNoah/databases/mysql_new.md

     - 0 = disable
   - `engine` see storage engines
   - `insert_method` see table engines, merge
   - `max_rows` & `min_rows`
     - set the max/min rows of a table

 #### TABLE ENGINES
+  - can be given to a table / partition
   - formaly known as `table type`
-  - make a backup of yoru table and data before converting to a different engine type
+  - make a backup of your table and data before converting to a different engine type
     - a table engine cannot be converted to `blackhole` or `merge`
   - manages queries and interfaces betweena users sql statements and the databases backend storage, is the critical software any database management system

 ##### TABLE ENGINE OPTIONS (for all)
   - `key_block_size` see performance